samuelkenji/cgt-test-fe-marketplace/README.md

 1. Implement MVP cart functionality
 2. Refactor implementation code and tests where you see fit.
 You have as much freedom here as you wish
-3. Improve the layout and styling of the application.
-No need to polish too much.
+3. Take UI and UX in consideration.
+Improve the layout and styles using css/scss
 4. Make sure test suite runs through all of the tests successfully

 ## Notes & Requirements